Meeting Time: September 29, 2021 at 1:30pm HST

 • 10223308071277758

-Kona Jugoz almost 3 years ago
+Kona Jugoz about 3 years ago

 I was raised on kupuna Aina and I still return home.
 I see the blessings and burden it has been to my families.
 Please Support out local families!